cameronko/PatternAnalysis-2025/README.md

 The implemented **YOLOv8 lesion detector** satisfies all COMP3710 Task 5 criteria:
 - Achieves **IoU ≥ 0.8 on test set**
 - Demonstrates reproducibility via seed and environment control
-- Provides clear documentation, visualization, and justification of data splits
+- Provides clear documentation, visualisation, and justification of data splits

-This solution demonstrates how **modern object detection** can effectively localize lesions for automated skin cancer screening workflows.
+This solution demonstrates how **modern object detection** can effectively localise lesions for automated skin cancer screening workflows.

 ---

-*AI Usage: AI models such as OpenAI's ChatGPT 5 was used to brainstorm the model pipeline such as data preprocessing, which pretrained YOLO to use, and model fine tuning for efficiency and accuracy.
-It was also used to help format images and tables in markdown.*
+*AI Usage: AI models such as OpenAI’s ChatGPT 5 were used to brainstorm the model pipeline, including data preprocessing, pretrained YOLO selection, and model fine-tuning for efficiency and accuracy.
+It was also used to help format images and tables in Markdown.*